alexmilowski/pyox/README.md

  * `hdfs` - commands for interacting with WebHDFS
  * `oozie` - commands for interacting with the Oozie Service for scheduling jobs
+ * `submit` - a simplified single-action submit command for Oozie
+ * `cluster` - cluster status and queue information

 A KNOX gateway must be specified or it defaults to `localhost:50070`: